veertuinc/anklet/README.md

 In most cases each individual Anklet serving up their own metrics is good enough for your monitoring needs.
 However, there are situations where you may need to consume them from a single source instead.
 The Anklet Aggregator service is designed to do just that.

-In order to enable the aggregator, you will want to run an Anklet with the `aggregator` flag set to `true`. **You want to run this separate from any other plugins.** This will start an Anklet Aggregator service that will collect metrics from all Anklet metrics stored in the Databse and make them available at `http://{aggregator_url}:{port}/metrics?format=json` or `http://{aggregator_url}:{port}/metrics?format=prometheus`.
+In order to enable the aggregator, you will want to run an Anklet with the `metrics > aggregator` flag set to `true`. **You want to run this separate from any other plugins.** This will start an Anklet Aggregator service that will collect metrics from all Anklet metrics stored in the Databse and make them available at `http://{aggregator_url}:{port}/metrics?format=json` or `http://{aggregator_url}:{port}/metrics?format=prometheus`.
 Here is an example config:

 ```yaml
 ---